Who can use this capability

 You can then set a specific rate in seconds for all workflows within your organization to help prevent your workflows from exceeding the request limitations.

-Salesforce uses field types within an object that relate to other objects, such as Lookup Relationship Fields (for example, Account Name in the Account object) and Polymorphic Relationship Fields (for example, the “What” field of an Event).
+Salesforce and Service Cloud may use field types within an object that relate to other objects, such as Lookup Relationship Fields (for example, Account Name in the Account object) and Polymorphic Relationship Fields (for example, the “What” field of an Event).

-Now that the Smartsheet for Salesforce connector has been set up, check out our article on Creating and Editing Workflows for details on the synchronization process between the two systems.
+Now that the Connector has been set up, check out our article on Creating and Editing Workflows for details on the synchronization process between the two systems.